New Jersey's Famous Beaches

 The Jersey Shore's famous beaches and friendly towns are ready for summer visitors.

-Ocean Galleries in Stone Harbor will host a number of special events this season, including a reception with legendary contemporary artist Alexandre Renoir, the great grandson of French impressionist painter Pierre Auguste Renoir.
 The Wetlands Institute's salt marsh facility is all about animals every day, and especially in the summer with events like Crabulous Crab Day and daily creature interactions.
 Ocean Galleries in Stone Harbor hosts a number of special events each season that highlight amazing local and world-renowned artists.

-Morey's Piers and Beachfront Waterparks in Wildwood introduced a new Wave Swinger at Mariner's Landing Pier.
-The ride, which replaces the original attraction, stands 11 feet higher and boasts a fresh design with panels displaying portraits representing Wildwood history.
+Morey's Piers and Beachfront Water parks in Wildwood has a new Wave Swinger ride at Mariner's Landing Pier.
+The ride, which replaced the original attraction, stands 11 feet higher and boasts a fresh design with panels displaying portraits representing Wildwood history.

 The George F. Boyer Historical Museum is ready to display its hundreds of artifacts showcasing the history of the Wildwoods, including a 100-year-old wooden box that was used to ship fish.

-Ocean City's Music Pier has as lively a lineup as ever this summer, from the Ocean City Pops to local theatre groups to a number of popular singers and bands.
+Ocean City's Music Pier has as lively a lineup every summer, from the Ocean City Pops to local theater groups to a number of popular singers and bands.
 Gillian's Wonderland Pier opened in April and, for yet another summer season, its landmark ride - the Giant Wheel - will offer fantastic views of the Ocean City boardwalk and beach.